Louver Aesthetics - Design Options for Architectural Louvers

 Hidden and Recessed Mullions

 Consider where your louver will go and what will be required of that louver before making your choice.
-And if you have any questions, you can always consult the manufacturer.
+And if you have questions, you can always consult the manufacturer.

 Custom shapes

-With custom shapes, you can make your louvers fit your design; not the other way around.
+With custom shapes, you can make your louvers fit your design, not the other way around.

 There is one important thing to consider when creating a custom shape louver.
 Changes in louver shape will alter the louver's performance.
-AMCA's standardized test methods only account for square or rectangular louvers.
+AMCA's standardized test methods only account for rectangular louvers.
 The data and ratings from these tests will not apply to custom shape versions.

-For instance, if you have a louver with an AMCA's rating seal for air performance, this seal will not apply to the louver if it is built in any shape square or rectangular.
+For instance, if your louver has an AMCA rating seal for air performance, that seal is invalid if the louver is any shape other than rectangular.

 Finishes and Color Options

 Louvers can also come in different colors, thanks to powder coatings.
-These finishes are available in a variety of colors and finish types, from standard powder coat to the long-lasting Duranar 500 and Duranar XL coats.
+These finishes are available in a variety of colors and finish types, from a standard powder coat to the long-lasting Duranar 500 and Duranar XL coats.
 You can also choose an anodized coating for your aluminum louvers, giving them a smooth metallic sheen.

 If you don’t see a color you want, you can also request a color match to achieve that perfect shade for your building’s accents.

 Your building’s aesthetic is important.
-Your louvers don’t have to be square, metallic eye sores on your building.
+Your louvers don’t have to be square, metallic eyesores on your building.
 You have a variety of options available.
 Make them work with your design!

 Looking for louvers?
 Arrow United Industries can help.
 We build stationary louvers with a variety of options, including custom shapes and finishes.
 Start your next project with excellence, experience, and versatility.
 Contact Arrow United today.